Theoretical condensed matter physics

 Research

 My research focuses on various aspects of theoretical condensed matter physics, with a particular emphasis on topological systems and unconventional superconductors.
-A central part of my work is building effective models that capture observables accessible in transport, linear optics, and nonlinear optical experiments.
+A central part of my work is connecting theory and experiment, with a focus on observables accessible in transport, linear optics, and nonlinear optical experiments.
+I also have a strong interest in the physics of topological matter in quasicrystals, with a focus on Majorana modes for quantum computing.

 Current research directions